Astrank/visual-fretboard/README.md

 # Visual Fretboard

 Visual Fretboard is an interactive guitar fretboard that helps visualize notes, scales, and chords.
-Built with Vue and implemented in Netlify.
+Built with Vue and deployed in Netlify.

 ## Project setup
 ```